-These Party Potatoes, also known as Cheesy Potato Casserole are cheesy, creamy and delicious and make a great side dish.
+These Simply Potatoes Cheesy Hash Brown Casserole are cheesy, creamy and delicious and make a great side dish.
 They only take 15 minutes to prep, then throw them in the oven and watch them bake to perfection.

 There are a million names for these potatoes.
 I've heard them called Party Potatoes, Funeral Potatoes, Hashbrown Casserole, Cheesy Potato Casserole and more.